 Pull the petals from the flower.
 Dunk in drawn butter or zesty aioli.
-Turn the petal so the inside is up, sink your teeth in about halfway up.
+Turn the petal so the inside is facing the ceiling then sink your teeth in about halfway up.
 Draw the petal away from your lips to scrape the inside of the petal with your teeth.

 How to buy:

 Purchase whole artichokes that have a firm texture and no signs of pest activity.
 Look for thick stems; these indicate well-developed hearts.
 Weigh them against each other and choose the heaviest ones.
 Don't worry if the petals look a little rough.

 If you just need artichoke hearts, your options are either canned or marinated hearts.
 Preparing homemade preserved artichoke hearts is a pain!
 You need a lot of artichokes to make one can.
 For that reason, canned hearts are one of the few canned foods we buy.

 Canned hearts cost $3-$6 each and are perfect to stir into pastas, put on pizzas, chop into dips, etc. These tend to be the most nutritive and versatile option because they are lightly salted but not flavored with herbs and garlic.

 Marinated hearts are more expensive and best served with an antipasti or perhaps on a salad because they have been soaking in a vinegar-based brine for some time, Check the ingredient list and only buy prepared chokes with a short list of recognizable ingredients.
 Buy organic whenever possible.

 - Episode #15-Mini Pizzas (Marinated Hearts)